On the coercivity condition in the learning of interacting particle systems: Abstract

 \section{Abstract}

-In the learning of systems of interacting particles or agents, coercivity condition ensures identifiability of the interaction functions, providing the foundation of learning by nonparametric regression.
-The coercivity condition is equivalent to the strictly positive definiteness of an integral kernel arising in the learning.
-We show that for a class of interaction functions such that the system is ergodic, the integral kernel is strictly positive definite, and hence the coercivity condition holds true. \footnote{ ZL: Department of Mathematics, University of Connecticut, Storrs, CT, USA 06269-1009, zhongyang.li@uconn.edu; \\ FL: Department of Mathematics, Johns Hopkins University, Baltimore, MD, USA, 21218; feilu@math.jhu.edu; }
+In the inference for systems of interacting particles or agents, a coercivity condition ensures identifiability of the interaction kernels, providing the foundation of learning.
+We prove the coercivity condition for stochastic systems with an arbitrary number of particles and a class of kernels such that the systems of relative positions are ergodic.
+When the system of relative positions is stationary, we prove the coercivity condition by showing the strictly positive definiteness of an integral kernel arising in the learning; and for non-stationary case, we show that the coercivity condition holds true when the time is large based on a perturbation argument.